Mark 7

 Mark 7:6-7.
 See Comments Matthew 15:7-9.

-Mark 7:8-13.
-See Comments Matthew 15:3-6.
-If you do not perform your duties toward your parents, you will not perform them towards God as well.
-The way to give tells the purpose.
-The Word will speak to each individual’s heart differently; that is why it is called the Living Word; because each word speaks to each heart, all will never understand the same.
-Put ten people standing, reading one verse out, and you will get ten meanings out because the Living Word speaks differently to each heart; that is the purpose of the Word, to speak to everyone according to each person’s heart; the heart will receive the Word in a different meaning.
+If you do not fulfill your duties towards your parents, you will not fulfill them towards God either.
+The way to give to the Lord tells the purpose.
+The Word of God will speak to each individual differently in their hearts.
+That is why the Word of God is called the Living Word.
+Because each word speaks to each heart, all will never understand the same.
+Put ten people standing, reading one Bible verse out, and you will get ten meanings out because the Living Word speaks differently to each heart.
+That is the purpose of the Word of God: to speak to everyone according to each person’s heart.
+Each person will receive the Word of God in a different meaning.

 And having called to Him the multitude again, He said to them, Listen to Me , all, and understand: